panglesd/slipshow/docs/tutorial.rst

 Congratulation, you've finished the tutorial for typed presentations!
 There are however many more things to learn:

+- Typed presentations are great but some part of your presentation might benefit from being handwritten.
+The :doc:`record-tutorial` is explaining how to do that.
 - We only briefly touched on the syntax.
 When you face new situations, you'll quickly need a more thorough presentation of Slipshow's syntax.
 - While predefined actions such as ``pause`` or ``up`` can bring you quite far, if you want more custom animations it is nice to know how to write your own scripts.
-- Typed presentations are great but some part of your presentation might benefit from being handwritten.